matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <br>
 <h2>So...What’s Next?</h2>

 <p>Although I’ve made significant progress, there's still more work ahead.
-Moving forward, I plan to create a mobile-responsive React version of the app, adding more features beyond the basic <a href="https://fif-finder-t2.vercel.app" target="_blank"><b>'Chord Finder'</b></a>.
-I want to include pad thumbnails that appear on hover and design a visual interface that mirrors Maschine hardware, making the app as user-friendly as possible.</p>
+Moving forward, I plan to create a mobile-responsive React app, with many more features beyond the basic <a href="https://fif-finder-t2.vercel.app" target="_blank"><b>'Chord Finder'</b></a> feature.
+For example, I'm considering including pad thumbnails that appear on hover and design a visual interface that mirrors Maschine hardware, making the experience as user-friendly as possible.</p>

 <div style="text-align: center;">
 <img src="https://i.ibb.co/3r4b6WS/faceplates.png">
 </div>

-<p>My ultimate goal is to bridge the gap between your musical ideas and what you create, making music theory more accessible and empowering you to explore your creativity!</p>
+<p>My ultimate goal is to bridge the gap between an artists musical ideas and what they record, not only making music theory more accessible, but empowering creativity for anyone else like me!</p>

 <!-- <div style="text-align: center;">
 <img src="https://i.ibb.co/9cqxB28/theoryappfull.png" height=300>